 We advise you to think in advance about your family’s needs and how you might be impacted in the event of a power shutoff – or for any emergency.
 Please consider:

-It is important to note that we will only turn off power as a last resort in the interest of safety if extreme fire danger conditions are forecasted.
+It is important to note that we will only turn off power in the interest of safety if extreme fire danger conditions are forecasted.